rcjcooke/jira-grafana-team-metrics-datasource/README.md

 ## Running on a Raspberry PI

-Make aure the Simple JSON plugin is installed on your grafana instance:
+Make sure the Simple JSON plugin is installed on your grafana instance:

 `sudo grafana-cli plugins install simpod-json-datasource`